-Procedure design training: General Criteria and Conventional Procedures
+PANS-OPS General Criteria and Conventional Procedure Design

 This is the foundational course in our procedure design training pathway, based on ICAO Doc 8168 Volume II (PANS-OPS).
 It introduces participants to the essential principles of instrument flight procedure design, including obstacle clearance requirements and the construction of safe, regular flight paths.